binnyva/11-garden/CONTRIBUTING.md

 git checkout -b "*<branch name>*"
 ```

 Make all the changes you want to that branch.
 And **commit the changes**.
-PS: This will also run the linting tool to make sure your code is formated correctly.
+PS: This will also run the linting tool to make sure your code is formatted correctly.

 ```
 git commit -am "*<description of the changes you made>*"